 The US has a strong history of successfully putting artists and artisans back to work during hard times.
 During the Great Depression, Roosevelt did it through the Works Progress Administration (WPA).
 In the 1970s, CETA (Comprehensive Employment and Training Act) offered artists and artisans meaningful work at fair wages.
 The resulting artwork stands as a testament to the strength and solace art lends during adversity as well as a message from the past. !Attention!
 Artists at Work is inspired by the successes of these Federal programs.

-Our vision for the first project of this program is to create a mural at Open Space.
+The first project of this initiative was inspired by large public art murals, as well as the AIDS quilt.
+Rather than one large painting, imagine a quilt of paintings, each as one-of-a-kind as our community.
 The “mural quilt” will consist of about 60 panels from many local artists that are 32 inches by 32 inches each, forming a collage of island art.

 Are you an artist looking for work?
 Please click this link.